kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 were already allocated.

-For unallocated ResourceClaims with delayed allocation, only those nodes are filtered out that are explicitly listed in UnsuitableNodes.
-There are several reasons why such a deny list is more suitable than an allow list:
+For unallocated ResourceClaims with delayed allocation, only those nodes are filtered out that are explicitly listed in UnsuitableNodes or that don't match the optional AvailableOnNodes node filter.

+There are several
+reasons why such a deny list is more suitable than an allow list:
 - Nodes for which no information is available must pass the filter phase to be included in the list that will be passed to the post-filter and to get copied